hind19/TasksManagerCustom/README.md

 Completing development, support and maintenance are not guaranteed.
 Anyone has the right to use this project or any part of it for training/learning purposes but without any obligations and responsibilities from my side (see above).
 Anyone  has the right to use this project or any part of it for evaluation of my programming skills for the hiring or promotion purposes.
 But keep in mind that this project reflects my programming skills on the dates of active development (Sept 2024 - ).
-See last commit date
+See last commit date.
 Please, bear in mind that technologeis and frameworks used in ths project may have their own licenses and restrictions.
-See the 'Stack' paragraph  and contact theis owners for details.
+See the 'Stack' paragraph  and contact theirs owners for details.